-Session 1 Navigation I can describe the key Staneferry Starter - Sorting Task - Can the children find the expression human and physical features in the wrong category and explain why they are Physical and characteristics of my wrong.
+Session 1 Navigatian I can describe the key Staneferry Starter - Sorting Task - Can the children find the expression human and physical features in the wrong category and explain why they are Physical and characteristics of my wrong.
 (5 in each P and H with 2 of these wrong) e.g. a Human Features local region including road in P features.
-Papulation landscape, hills, coast J Written and Oral and land use Ask what the children know about the local area.
-What 6 101 human and physical features are there?
-Second Order What about Hull?
-Concepts what about ruit!
-Significance Cause and Using OS mans of Hull - shildren to identify Human and Using OS maps of Hull - children to identify Human and Physical features in Hull.
-They will require some guidance as .consequence to the features of the OS map, but should be able to identify: H - houses, specific buildings(Post office, museums), roads, footpaths, bridges P - beaches, woodland areas, fields, rivers, lakes Outcome - Ensure all children can do this and complete a table for the features they have located from the map.
+Papulation landscape, hills, coast Written and Oral and land use Ask what the children know about the local area.
+What human and physical features are there?
+Second Order 7 Cancepts.
+What about Hull?
+Significance 7 Cause and Using OS maps of Hull - children to identify Human and consequence Physical features in Hull.
+They will require same guidance as • to the features of the OS map, but should be able to identify: H - houses, specific buildings(Post office, museums), roads, footpaths, bridges P - beaches, woodland areas, fields, rivers, lakes Outcome - Ensure all children can do this and complete a table for the features they have located from the map.
 Using the table, the children are to convert this information into a description of Hull based on its P and H features.
 This may need some modelling and could be written as a shared piece of writing.
 What impact have humans had on the local area?
 On a PPT - have some images of these features to show to the children what they really look like.
 Discuss briefly why maps so not draw the features in such detail.